Unco3892/semf-paper/README.md

 - `cmd_configs.py` : Argument parsing for customizable experiment runs.
 - `generate_data.py` : Generates simulated data that is used both by the `example.py` and `run_experiments_local.py`.

-## Important Notes for Replication
-The experiments were conducted on a machine with the following specifications:

-- Operating System: Microsoft Windows 11 Home, Version 10.0.22631
-- Processor: 13th Gen Intel(R) Core(TM) i9-13900KF
-- RAM: 32 GB
-- GPU: NVIDIA GeForce RTX 4090
-- Python Version: 3.9.19
-- Dependencies: As listed in requirements.txt

-It is not required to have GPU, nor use multiple cores as in our case, however, please note that the performance can be slower.
-Additionally, with the random seed and the use of parallelization with joblib, the performance may vary slightly on other operating systems due to differences in computational handling or specific library implementations.

-We would also like to point out that for `MultiET`'s model, the SEMF results may vary but should fall within the range provided in the paper when choosing `parallel_type="semf_joblib"` and `n_jobs>1`, even across different runs for the same seed and on the same machine.
-The only way to get the same results is to not parallelize and run the program on a single core, which can significantly slow down the training process.
-See this issue for this topic: https://github.com/scikit-learn/scikit-learn/issues/22303 .
-For `MultiXGBs` and `MultiMLPs` models,  under the same setting, the results will be the same every time, if not very similar.

 ## Contributing
 This repository is released under the MIT License.
 If you want to contribute to this project, please follow these steps: